 Lotions.

 The higher the alcohol content of the lotion, the more oily skin it is intended for.
 Lotion for dry skin should not contain alcohol at all.
-And if you have normal skin try to use a lotion that does not contain alcohol.
+And if you have normal skin then try to use a lotion that does not contain alcohol.

 - instead of propylene glycol - silicones - cyclomethicone, simethicone and dimethicone.